Harsh51-crypto/MAZE-GAME/SFML-INSTRUCTIONS.md

-Note: **Make sure you setup of Visual studio 2022 not Visual Studio Code**
+Note: **Make sure you setup on Visual studio 2022 not Visual Studio Code**

 🧩 How to Install and Set Up SFML for This Project
 ✅ Prerequisites